A.A. Degree, General

 |MGF1107||Liberal Arts Mathematics|

 This course provides an opportunity for students to see mathematics used in ways not seen in traditional mathematics courses.
 Topics are selected from the following: financial mathematics, linear and exponential growth, numbers and number systems, elementary number theory, voting techniques and graph theory.
 Additional topics may be included at the discretion of the instructor.
 History of mathematics, critical thinking skills, problem-solving techniques and the appropriate use of technology will be used throughout the course.
-This course partially satisfies the mathematics requirement of S.B.E.
-6A - 10.030.

 |or higher level mathematics course.|